mobie/mobie.github.io/tutorials/mobie_collection_table.md

 A user interface will pop up with the following fields:

-* `Table Uri`: This is a mandatory field.
-Put here the location of a MoBIE collection table.
-This may be a path to a file on your computer or to a "cloud resource" such as an S3 object store, a GitHub URL, or a Google Sheet URL.
-The collection table can be provided in a number of formats, including EXCEL, CSV, TSV and Google Sheets.
-For Google Sheets simply copy and paste the link that shows in your browser or use the link that you obtain when using Google's sharing functionality.
+* `Table Uri`: Location of a MoBIE collection table.
+    - This may be a path to a file on your computer or to a "cloud resource" such as an S3 object store, a GitHub URL, or a Google Sheet URL.
+    - The collection table can be provided in a number of formats, including EXCEL, CSV, TSV and Google Sheets.
+    - For Google Sheets simply copy and paste the link that shows in your browser or use the link that you obtain when using Google's sharing functionality.
-* `Data Root`: This is a mandatory field.
+* `Data Root`:
     - `PathsInTableAreAbsolute`: Choose this if the `uri` column in the table contains absolute paths (for cloud resources that is always the case, for files on your computer it may be the case)
     - `UseTableFolder`: Choose this option if the paths in the `uri` column are relative to the location of the collection table.
 This supports the scenario, where you have all your data organised within some folder structure and the collection table is at the root of this folder structure.
 This is a very useful setup because it allows you to move or copy the whole folder structure and opening the data via the collection table will still work.
     - `UseBelowRootDataFolder`: Choose this option if the paths in the `uri` column are relative to the location of the root data folder that you can specify below.
 This supports the scenario, where you have all your data organised within some folder structure and the collection table is, for some reason, not at the root of this folder structure.
     - *Note that in principle we could probably support a mix of local relative and cloud absolute paths; if you need this please [get in touch](https://forum.image.sc/).*
-* `( Data Root Folder )`: This is an optional field.
+* `( Data Root Folder )`: path to a folder
+    - This is an optional field.
 It is only considered if you chose `UseBelowRootDataFolder` above.
-* `Viewing mode`: This is a mandatory field.
-It changes the browsing mode of BigDataViewer.
+* `Viewing mode`:
     - `ThreeDimensional`: Choose this is your data also contains 3-D images.
-    - `TwoDimensional`: Choose this if all your data is 2-D (it will make your life easier, because this mode avoids getting lost in 3-D while browsing).
+    - `TwoDimensional`: Choose this if all your data is 2-D (it will make your life easier, because this mode avoids getting lost in 3-D while browsing in BigDataViewer).
-* `( S3 Access Key )` & `( S3 Secret Key )`: These are optional fields.
+* `( S3 Access Key )` & `( S3 Secret Key )`: free text
+    - These are optional fields.
 Use those if the `uri` column of the collection table points to data in a protected S3 bucket.

 ### Example collection tables

-#### Learning tips

-- In the below example tables only the `uri` column is mandatory.
-It can be instructive to remove some or all of the other columns and see what you get.
-You can then sequentially add back the other columns and observe how the visualisation changes (and/or errors show or go).
-    - Practically, you can "remove" a column by giving it a name that MoBIE does not recognise, e.g. renaming `affine` (recognised) to `x_affine` (not recognised).
-- For local image data, you can use `Plugins > MoBIE > Create > Create MoBIE Collection Table...` to get started and then modify or add columns

 #### Local data

 - [Segmented nuclei with measurements tables](https://github.com/mobie/mobie.github.io/raw/refs/heads/master/tutorials/data/collection_tables/segmented_nuclei.zip)
     - Segmentations and measurements tables have been created using [this CellProfiler project](https://github.com/NEUBIAS/training-resources/raw/refs/heads/master/scripts/cellprofiler/segment_2d_nuclei_measure_shape_cp4.2.8.cpproj)
-    - After download unzip the data
+    - Download and unzip the data
     - `Plugins > MoBIE > Open > Open Collection Table...`
         - `Table Uri:` Enter path to `one-image-collection.csv` or `two-images-collection.csv`
         - `Data Root`: `UseTableFolder`
         - `Viewing Mode`: `TwoDimensional`
         - *Leave all other fields empty*

-#### Google sheets pointing to remote data
+#### Remote data

 Here are some Google Sheet collection tables that are pointing to remotely hosted data.
 They can be opened like this:
 -  `Plugins > MoBIE > Open > Open Collection Table...`